Order of Outstanding Merit

 The Order of Outstanding Merit (Uzbek: Buyuk xizmatlari uchun) is an order that is currently awarded by the Republic of Uzbekistan.

 Design

-The Order of Outstanding Merit is made from 925 probe silver alloy plated with 0.25 micron thick gold.
+The Order of Outstanding Merit is made from a 925‑grade silver alloy plated with 0.25‑micron‑thick gold.

-The order itself is a ruby colored eight-pointed star with scattered green colored triangles in between each end of the star.
-In the center is a blue colored globe with the shape of Uzbekistan on the globe.
-The globe is surrounded by another white colored circle that says "for great services" on the top and a laurel wreath on the bottom.
+The order itself is a ruby‑coloured eight‑pointed star, with scattered green‑coloured triangles between the points of the star.
+In the centre is a blue‑coloured globe bearing the outline of Uzbekistan.
+The globe is surrounded by a white‑coloured circle inscribed with the words "for great services" at the top and a laurel wreath at the bottom.

-The intermediate gilded block depicts Uzbekistan's national symbol, a Huma bird spreading its wings against the background of a rising sun.
+The gilded intermediate block depicts Uzbekistan's national symbol: a Huma bird spreading its wings against the background of a rising sun.

-The weight of the order is 65 grams and its height is 7 millimeters.
+The order weighs 65 grams and has a height of 7 millimetres.